 Communicable Disease Policy

-The Xavier University ATP wishes to ensure a healthy and safe environment for all students, faculty members, preceptors and their respective patient/athletes.
-Therefore in the event an ATP student contracts a communicable disease that could jeopardize other students, faculty, preceptors, or patient/athletes, the ATP student should:
+The Xavier University ATP wishes to ensure a healthy and safe environment for all students, faculty members, preceptors and their respective patients.
+Therefore, in the event an ATP student contracts a communicable disease that could jeopardize other students, faculty, preceptors, or patients, the ATP student should:

-2. The student should have written documentation from the attending physician in regards to your ability to continue with classes and clinical rotations or if any restrictions are required.
+- The student should have written documentation from the attending physician in regards to your ability to continue with classes and clinical experiences or if any restrictions are required.

-3. The student should contact their respective instructor or the ATP Program Director immediately following evaluation and consultation with a physician to discuss the ATP student’s status.
+- The student should contact their respective Preceptor or the AT Program Director (PD) or Clinical Education Coordinator (CEC) immediately following evaluation and consultation with a physician to discuss the ATP student’s status.

-4. In the event of prolonged illness from communicable disease, the ATP student should be in contact with the XU Dean of Students to appropriately document and remediate the situation, as per the XU Code of Student Conduct.
+- In the event of prolonged illness from communicable disease, the AT PD or CEC will help facilitate discussion with the College Associate Dean in charge of students to appropriately document and remediate the situation.

-5. As long as an ATP student is deemed to be contagious by a physician, that student will not be allowed to attend clinical rotations.
-By the student contacting their instructor or the ATP Program Director promptly, appropriate remediation will be allowed to the student.
-In the event there is a prolonged communicable illness and the student cannot finish the required clinical experience hours or required coursework, a grade of “I” (incomplete) will be granted and the student will be allowed to make-up the work in the following Fall or Spring semester.
+- As long as an ATP student is deemed to be contagious by a physician, that student will not be allowed to attend clinical experiences.
+By the student contacting their Preceptor or the ATP PD or CEC promptly, appropriate remediation will be allowed to the student.
+In the event there is a prolonged communicable illness and the student cannot finish the required coursework or clinical experience requirements, a grade of “IP” (in progress) will be granted and the student will be allowed to make-up the work.

-6. The student will not be permitted to return to the clinical experience until he/she has been re-evaluated by a medical practitioner.
-A signed release from a medical practitioner must be filled with the Program Director in order for the student to return to the XU Athletic Training Room or an affiliated clinical site.
+- The student will not be permitted to return to the clinical experience until he/she has been re-evaluated by a medical practitioner.
+A signed release from a medical practitioner must be filled with the PD in order for the student to return to the XU Athletic training facility or an affiliated clinical site.